forax/cplisp/README.md

 ```
   (compile foo (def a 5) (print a) (def a 7) (print a))
 ```
-because the second call to (print a) will return the previously calculated value of (print a).
+because the second call to (print a) will return the previously calculated value of (print a) without calling print.

 So this semantics will only work well for lisps like Clojure that disallow side effect.
 The other solution is to change the compiler to generate a new constant if there is a side effect,